We're excited to announce that we're redeveloping our website. Check back soon!

 The Improvement and Innovation Plan (I&I Plan) is designed to summarize the onsite review and provide feedback about the strengths and areas for improvement in three key program areas; management, operations, and evaluation.
 This document will detail 3-5 priority areas or action items for your program to focus on in the next 6-12 months.

 We will do our best to accommodate the program’s funding and reporting deadlines so please talk to one of our staff about your needs.
-The NQMS process takes a minimum of 4-6 weeks from start to finish.

 At the site visit, we will ask some general questions about your program history and then we will walk through the NQMS section by section and ask clarifying questions to get a better understanding of your program.
+We will celebrate program strengths and identify areas you would like to innovate or improve.

 Come ready to discuss your responses to the NQMS program management, operations, and evaluation questions.
 Please bring any additional materials you think would be helpful for the reviewers such as program brochures, program planning documents, or participant forms.